Medical Transcriptionists

 -

-Physician Psychiatric-Mental Health - Make up to $100/annually
+Physician Psychiatric-Mental Health - Make up to $130/hourly

 - MDSI Medical Services Provider

 Also, our medical transcription staff will transcribe all your reports for you to streamline the dictation process.
-The (MSE) mental status exams are scheduled for 40-minutes with brief review of ...
+Currently compensation is paid on a per evaluation basis.
+In the state of ...

 -